coq/ceps/text/052-platform-release-cycle.md

    CI or the Platform's CI so there should be no surprises.
    This step should not take more than one month.
    - The PRM **tags** VX.0+beta tag and publishes the **binary installers**
-   - The PRM may also provide a **docker image** with the entire platform prebuilt
+   - The PRM also ensures a **Docker image** is available with the entire platform prebuilt
 5. As users pick up the platform and find severe bugs in Coq, the platform picks up point releases of Coq containing hotfixes and eventually extends packages beyond the core set.